mattogodoy/kitten-blocker/README.md

 - Switch to enable / disable extension.
 - Counter badge for replaced kitties.
 - Runs in background.
 Now you don't have to click the icon to hide the cats.
-- Detects changes in the page and blocks any new kittie.
+- Detects changes in the page and blocks any new kitties.
+- Keeps the original picture sizes.

 Download and install:
 https://chrome.google.com/webstore/detail/kitten-blocker/bhlfekkbgcbmlnfclgklmbdmodbhbdla